Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Bombardment of Kharkiv

 During and after the Battle of Kharkiv, extensive parts of residential areas have been destroyed by Russian shelling.

-According to a HRW report published on 4 March, on 28 February, at around 10:00 AM, Russian forces fired cluster munitions with Grad rockets into at least three different residential areas in Kharkiv, killing at least nine civilians and injuring another 37.
-The city's mayor, Ihor Terekhov, said that four people were killed when they left a shelter to get water and a family of two parents and three children were burned alive in their car.
-The locations hit were residential buildings and a playground, dispersed between Industrialnyi and Shevchenkivskyi District.
+According to an HRW report published on 4 March, on 28 February, at around 10:00 AM, Russian forces fired cluster munitions with Grad rockets into at least three different residential areas in Kharkiv, killing at least nine civilians and injuring another 37.
+The city's mayor, Ihor Terekhov, said that four people were killed when they left a shelter to get water, and a family of two parents and three children were burned alive in their car.
+The locations hit were residential buildings and a playground, dispersed between the Industrialnyi and Shevchenkivskyi Districts.
 Explosions in the city were recorded as late as 2:23 PM.

 On 1 March, a shell damaged a boarding school for blind children.
-As of 4 March 122 civilians including five children had been killed in the Kharkiv Oblast, according to the Kharkiv Regional Police.
+As of 4 March, 122 civilians, including five children, had been killed in the Kharkiv Oblast, according to the Kharkiv Regional Police.
 Out of an initial population of 1.8 million, only 500,000 people remained in Kharkiv by 7 March.
 On 18 March, the number of civilians reportedly killed in Kharkiv exceeded 450 as a consequence of the use of cluster munitions and explosive weapons in heavily populated areas of the city.
-On 24 March a cluster munition attack killed eight people were killed and fifteen were injured while queuing for humanitarian aid together with hundreds of civilians near the Akademika Pavlova metro station.
+On 24 March, a cluster munition attack killed eight people, and fifteen were injured while queuing for humanitarian aid together with hundreds of civilians near the Akademika Pavlova metro station.
 On 24 March 2022, a Russian missile strike hit a shopping mall parking lot near the Akademika Pavlova metro station.
 At the time, hundreds of people were waiting outside a post office in the mall to obtain humanitarian aid.
 Six people were killed and at least 15 further were injured.
-Two further cluster bombings damaged the nearby Holy Trinity Church where volunteers were preparing humanitarian aid.
+Two further cluster bombings damaged the nearby Holy Trinity Church, where volunteers were preparing humanitarian aid.